 Working with data is essential because figuring out the kind of data and how to use it effectively is essential to getting valuable results.
 Research, analysis, statistics, data visualization, and data science all use multiple forms of data.
 A corporation may use this information for business analysis, strategy development, and establishing a data-driven decision-making process.
 Data analysis and visualization benefit from knowing which plots work well with various data sets.

-Dhanshree Shenwai is a Consulting Content Writer at MarktechPost.
-She is a Computer Science Engineer and working as a Delivery Manager in leading global bank.
-She has a good experience in FinTech companies covering Financial, Cards & Payments and Banking domain with keen interest in applications of AI.
-She is enthusiastic about exploring new technologies and advancements in today’s evolving world.
+Dhanshree Shenwai is a Computer Science Engineer and has a good experience in FinTech companies covering Financial, Cards & Payments and Banking domain with keen interest in applications of AI.
+She is enthusiastic about exploring new technologies and advancements in today’s evolving world making everyone's life easy.